raqssoriano/sparcs_descriptive_2022/README.md

 ### (1) The De-identified Data:

 1. I downloaded the dataset from **`health.data.ny.gov`**
     - For further information and a link to the dataset: [Hospital Inpatient Discharges (SPARCS De-Identified): 2022](https://health.data.ny.gov/Health/Hospital-Inpatient-Discharges-SPARCS-De-Identified/5dtw-tffi/about_data)

 2. I used **pandas** to load a subset of data into a **`Python`** environment using my **`Visual Studio Code`**.
-I was able to explore data which includes `Age Group`, `Gender`, `Length of Stay`, `Total Charges`, `Total Costs`, and `Type of Admission`.
+I was able to explore data which includes `Age Group`, `Gender`, `Length of Stay`, `Total Charges`, `Total Costs`, and `Types of Admission`.

 ### (2) Exploring Categorical Variables:

 - The distributions and trends within the following are explored:
     - Age Group
     - Gender
     - Type of Admission
     - Length of Stay
     - Total Charges
     - Total Costs
     - Type of Admission

 ### (3) The Basic Descriptive Statistics:

 - To understand the typical patterns and variations in **Length of Stay**, **Total Charges**, and **Total Costs**, I calculated the following:
     - Mean
     - Median
     - Standard Deviation
     - Min/Max
     - Percentiles (25th, 50th, 75th)
     - Quartiles

 ### (4)Data Visualization: